 Divine Purity Aurapothecary: This unique business blends the art of apothecary with holistic wellness, offering products that nurture both body and spirit.
 Divine Purity Aurapothecary specializes in handcrafting toxic-free body care and home fragrance products.
 Cassandra Tucker, owner of Divine Purity, says that what sets her business apart is her team’s commitment to using natural ingredients that are “good for you, without any harmful stuff.”
 Tucker goes on to say, “We genuinely care about making products that are safe for families, and being environmentally friendly is a big part of our mission.
 We make our products in small batches, making each one truly special.”
 Tucker plans to use the $10,000 Idea Leap Grant funds to assist in opening a small refill store at the front of her facility, which will enable customers to bring in packaging to refill with their favorite Divine Purity Aurapothecary products.

 Humanitees Print & Design: A creative powerhouse, Humanitees specializes in custom print and design services that capture the essence of personal and business brands.
 Humanitees Print & Design offers screen printing, embroidery, direct-to-garment printing, vinyl apparel decoration, graphic and web design, brand creation, and cut-and-sew services.
 Antonio Hickman, owner and master printer, finds purpose in teaching and training the next generation of artists and printmakers.
 He hosts classes at his shop and enjoys fostering creativity in students and customers alike.
 “The biggest reward we get is seeing someone come in with an idea they have been sitting on for years and helping bring that to fruition in a tangible way.
 Our motto here is ‘From idea to reality,’ and being able to do that day in and day out brings us so much gratitude,” said Hickman.
 Humanitees Print & Design plans to use the $10,000 Idea Leap Grant funds to create a safer, more accommodating, and comfortable studio space for both kids and adults to enjoy classes and workshops.
 TVFCU’s Idea Leap Grant is more than just financial support for small and early-stage businesses—it’s a celebration of the entrepreneurial spirit that defines our community.
 By investing in local businesses, TVFCU helps to nurture the dreams of business owners, creating a ripple effect of positive change that extends far beyond the grant.
-For more information on Idea Leap, please visit tvfcu.com/business/idea-leap.
+Applications are now being accepted for the Idea Leap Grant, to apply please visit tvfcu.com/business/idea-leap.